Reverse: I want

 The Senior Citizen Savings Scheme (SCSS) is a government-backed small savings instrument that the Government of India launched in 2004.
 It offers one of the highest guaranteed returns among all fixed-income options in the country, currently 8.2% per annum for FY 2025-26, with interest paid every quarter.
 The scheme is available at all post offices and 13 authorised banks across India, including SBI, PNB, ICICI Bank and HDFC Bank.

 The primary purpose of SCSS is to provide regular quarterly income to retired senior citizens without any market risk.
 At ₹30 lakhs (maximum deposit), the quarterly payout is ₹61,500, which works out to roughly ₹20,500 per month.
 That makes SCSS one of the most practical instruments for post-retirement income planning, alongside NPS and PPF.
+Investors who need monthly rather than quarterly payouts should also look at the Post Office Monthly Income Scheme (POMIS), which pays 7.4% monthly on up to ₹9 lakh.

 Who Is Eligible for SCSS?